kpyrkosz/L2InterludeBot/README.md

 The build process and usage are not that complex but I just dont have power to explain it all at the moment.
 I'm only releasing the source.

 feature list:
--targeting monsters inside specified bounding box -prioritizing monsters that attack you or party member -melee attack
+* targeting monsters inside specified bounding box
+* prioritizing monsters that attack you or party member
+* melee attack
--assist attack (optionally waiting for the target to start attacking) -spoil/sweep
+* assist attack (optionally waiting for the target to start attacking)
--follow
+* spoil/sweep
+* follow
--casting spells on monsters
+* casting spells on monsters
--buffing party members
+* buffing party members
--self buffs
+* self buffs
--using items under condition (HP/MANA/always)
+* using items under condition (HP/MANA/always)
--auto accepting party from specified user
+* auto accepting party from specified user
--seeding and sowing
+* seeding and sowing
--feeding beastfarm beasts
+* feeding beastfarm beasts
--picking items
+* picking items
--blacklisting monsters to target, attack or sweep -alarm on boss spawn
+* blacklisting monsters to target, attack or sweep
+* alarm on boss spawn
--crafting materials, soulshots, weapons with the ability to create higher level materials from lower ones -the controller (HUB) may be run on other PC than the bots - the bots connect and talk over TCP and many many more
+* crafting materials, soulshots, weapons with the ability to create higher level materials from lower ones
+* the controller (HUB) may be run on other PC than the bots - the bots connect and talk over TCP and many many more